RaphaelRe/Wismut_ME_Bayes/README.md

 Results of all Markov chains can be downloaded at LINK Plots and results of the tables are generated from

-- `analyze_application.ipynb` and
+- `analyze_application.ipynb`
 - `analyze_simulation_study.ipynb`

 Results can be reproduced from the raw chain samples.
 It is necessary to adapt the paths to the outputs beforehand.
 Alternatively save the results in a new directory in the root path with the name `results`.

 ## Structure

 #### Directories

-- `application`
+- `application/`
     Contains the code, that was used to run get the results on the data of the Wismut cohort. `run_application.sh` is a shell script that runs alls jupyter notebooks.

-- `simulation_study`
+- `simulation_study/`
     Contains the code, that was used run the simulation_study.
 The file `simulate_data.ipynb` uses an *R kernel*.
 Not python.

-- `wismut`
+- `wismut/`
     Contains the MCMC algorithm and utility modules containing functions for pre- and post-processing.

 #### Other files